msgirlperl/ToDoList/README.md

 # ToDoList
-## A simple app I built for a coding challenge to play around with React
+## A simple app I built for a coding challenge (and updated to play around with React)

 The following were the instructions given to me: